 1. Who is required to pay income tax?

 Any individual or artificial body or group of individuals that earn more than the basic exemption limit are expected to pay income tax.

-Income tax is collected by the government for a host of reasons which include paying off the salaries of the state and central government employees and for meeting infrastructural expenses.
-The income tax collected by the government acts as a source of income on the basis of which the development of the nation is taken care of.
+Income tax is collected by the government for a host of reasons which include paying off the salaries of the state and central government employees and meeting infrastructural expenses.
+The income tax collected by the government acts as a source of income based on which the development of the nation is taken care of.